VaricelaZoster/Intercom/README.md

 ## Overview

 This project is a modern, responsive chat application built with React and Vite.
-It features an AI-powered chat assistant (AI Copilot), a user inbox, and a chat interface, all designed with a clean, intuitive UI.
 The application demonstrates component-based architecture, state management, and responsive design using Tailwind CSS.

 ## Features